OlinDSA2025/olindsa2025.github.io/in_class/day03.md

 > 5. Print out the middle element of the list
 {: .notice--success}

 > **Exercise 6:** A singly linked list is a linked list where each node only has a reference to the next element in the list.
 In such a list, would the $\Theta$ of any of these operations in problem 5 be different?
-If so, which would be different and what are their new $\Theta$ running times.
+If so, which would be different and what are their new $\Theta$ running times?s
 {: .notice--success}

 ## Abstract Data Types